Communication MA Guidelines

 - You must complete your oral examination by the deadline in order to graduate in that semester unless there are extenuating circumstances, i.e. any documented reason beyond the student's control such as illness or absence of a committee member.

-- Any student requesting a deadline extension to submit a thesis must file a request supported by the School of Communications graduate chair to gain permission for the extension from the Associate Dean of Graduate Education.
+- Any student requesting a deadline extension to submit a thesis must file a request supported by the School of Communications graduate chair to gain permission for the extension from the Associate Dean of Graduate Division.

 Any student who has filed a Graduate Application for Degree during a given semester is able to walk in the graduation ceremonies at the end of that semester.
 This does not mean that the student has obtained the degree.
-A student formally graduates once they complete the formal requirements for graduating, i.e. passing the oral examination, acceptance of the final thesis by Graduate Education, receiving credit from Graduate Education for COM 700.
+A student formally graduates once they complete the formal requirements for graduating, i.e. passing the oral examination, acceptance of the final thesis by Graduate Division, receiving credit from Graduate Division for COM 700.
 If these requirements are not completed by the end of that semester, the student must register and pay fees for every subsequent semester until they are completed.

 Policies and Procedures